lcar-dsport/clustering_spotify_songs/README.md

 4. [Data Preprocessing](https://github.com/lcar-dsport/clustering_spotify_songs/blob/main/README.md#data-preprocessing)

 ## Problem Statement
-The goal of this project is to group Spotify songs into clusters based on their various characteristics using K-Means clustering.
-An algorithm such as this can be used to create a song recommendation system for Spotify users by recommending songs within the same cluster.
+The goal of this project is to group Spotify songs into clusters based on the audio features tempo and valence using K-Means clustering.
+An algorithm such as this could be used to create a song recommendation system for Spotify users by recommending songs within the same cluster.

 ## The Dataset
 This dataset was obtained from Kaggle at: [Kaggle](https://www.kaggle.com/datasets/joebeachcapital/30000-spotify-songs/data).